Infosys caught in Russia-Ukraine crossfire

-Amid calls for sanctions against Russia, pressure has been mounting on the UK’s Chancellor of Exchequer and Infosys co-founder Narayana Murthy’s son-in-law Rishi Sunak to clarify if he is benefitting from his wife’s stake in the company
+Amid calls for sanctions against Russia, pressure is mounting on the UK’s Chancellor of Exchequer Rishi Sunak to clarify if he is benefitting from his wife’s stake in Infosys

 IT major Infosys Ltd has inadvertently been caught in the cross hairs of the ongoing Russia-Ukraine war as pressure has been mounting on Infosys co-founder Narayana Murthy’s son-in-law and the UK’s Chancellor of Exchequer Rishi Sunak to clarify whether he is a beneficiary of his wife’s stake in Infosys that operates in more than 50 countries across the globe including Russia.